 Theme Action Outcome Measures Integrated Service/ Primary Care Team workforce modelling & sustainability To develop a clear, strategic approach to our workforce to meet increasing demand placed on front-line staff and ensure we have the right workforce for the future.
 To consider resourcing the 3rd sector, generic roles, blended roles, layering the health and local authority workforce.
 ISPB meetings/ Outcome of workforce modelling sessions Workforce strategies Sustainability workshops & escalation framework Integrated Services short term support Evaluate the level of dedicated therapeutic input.
 Consider option to embed Occupational Therapists & Physiotherapists in reablement teams to drive proactive risk, pace and levels of independence.
-ISPB evaluation and report Hospital Discharge Teams Review current structure & workforce across all hospital discharge teams Workforce modelling sessionsWorkforce strategy development Direct Care in-house modelling To map current demand and provision alongside independent providers.
+ISPB evaluation and report Hospital Discharge Teams Review current structure & workforce across all hospital discharge teams Integrated Service Managers/ ISPB review Direct Care in-house modelling To map current demand and provision alongside independent providers.
 Correlation with unmet need list and the response in line with in-house as an 'umbrella' provider.
 Ensure all Teams are sized according to local need and population.
 Consider 'umbrella' role for in-house services.
-Outcome of mapping process etc reported at ISPB Recruitment and Retention Focus on retention activities and strategies to reflect demand changes in next 3-5 years Strategy development / workforce modelling sessions etc. Training and Development Whole sector approach to training and development.
+Outcome of mapping process etc reported at ISPB Recruitment and Retention Focus on retention and associated strategies.
+Critical to bring in resources to recruit the right workforce for the next 3 years.
+As above Training and Development Whole sector approach to training and development.
 Equality of access to outcome-based training, collaborative communication etc. Training needs analysis reported at ISPB